Determining modes for the surface Quasi-Geostrophic equation: Introduction

 In the second part of the paper, using the De Giorgi iteration method, we extend the $L^\infty$ estimate in \cite{CD} to the whole range $\alpha >0$.
 This argument requires the force $f$ to be in $L^p$ for some $p>2/\alpha$ and implies

 Note that this estimate holds for all $\alpha>0$, and it explains the choice of the space $B^0_{l,l}$ in Theorem~\ref{thm}.
 Indeed, thanks to the Littlewood-Paley Theorem or simply the interpolation

 the $B^0_{l,l}$ norm of a viscosity solution is bounded on the global attractor.
-Thus, one can take a limit as the initial time goes to $-\infty$ and show that the difference between two solutions that coincide below $\lb$ is zero.
+Thus, one can take a limit as the initial time goes to $-\infty$ and show that the difference between two solutions that coincide below $\lb$ is zero (See Theorem \ref{thm-main-bound} and Section \ref{sec-pf-thm}).
 On the other hand, the $B^0_{l,l}$ norm enjoys a better estimate than the $L^l$ norm.
+Based on \eqref{eq:Linfty-est-intro}, we are able to establish an upper bound for $\lb_{\theta,r}$ in the subcritical case $\alpha \in (1,2)$.
+Namely,